 To expand further upon the ability for your customers to tweak and adjust services they are ordering you can take advantage of the 'Configurable Options Groups' within WHMCS.
 These 'Configurable Options' are additional options that can be presented to a user upon ordering a service.

-By utilizing these configurable options with the advanced features discussed above you are able to provide customers a build your own server experience, a variety of products to fit specific needs, or a mixture of both.
+By utilizing these configurable options with the advanced features discussed above you can provide customers a 'build your own' server experience, a variety of products to fit specific needs, or a mixture of both.